-Chris Parker agrees to babysit after her "dream" date stands her up.
-Expecting a dull evening, Chris settles down with three kids for a night of TV...and boredom.
-But when her frantic friend Brenda calls and pleads to be rescued from the bus station in downtown Chicago, the evening soon explodes into an endless whirl of hair-raising adventures!
-Babysitter and kids leave their safe suburban surroundings and head for the heart of the big city, never imagining how terrifyingly funny their expedition will become!
-Written by
+Chris Parker agrees to babysit after her boyfriend, Mike Todwell, stands her up.
+Expecting a dull evening, she settles down with three kids for a night of TV...and boredom.
+But when her frantic friend, Brenda, calls and pleads to be rescued from the bus station in downtown Chicago, the evening soon explodes into an endless whirl of hair raising adventures.
+Chris and the kids leave their safe suburban surroundings and head for the heart of the big city, never imagining how terrifyingly funny their expedition will become.Written by

 See more »